-Generally, licence agreements include a list of definitions, to assist in the reading and interpretation of the document.
-The terms are usually included in alphabetic order.
+Generally licence agreements, include a list of definitions, assisting the reading and interpretation of the document.
+Usually, the terms are included in alphabetic order.
 Common terms defined in licence agreements are the following:

 - a.
 Confidential information - b.
 Net Sales - c.
-(Licensed) intellectual property and technology - Patents, trademarks and industrial designs: usually these are identified by the elements in the title, in particular the registration number; - Software: the parties may include modules and version numbers and attach a copy of it to the agreement; - Know-how: is often defined in a few lines and described in detail in separate documentation. - d.
+(Licensed) intellectual property and technology - Patents, trade marks and industrial designs: usually these are identified by the elements in the title, in particular the registration number; - Software: the parties may include modules and version numbers and attach a copy of it to the agreement; - Know-how: is often defined in a few lines and described in detail in separate documentation. - d.
 Territory - e.
 Field of use

-The technical definitions in a licence agreement, such as the Licensed intellectual property and Field of use, are essential since they have an impact on the scope of the licence, that is, what the licensee is able to do.
+The technical definitions of the licence agreement, such as the Licensed intellectual property and Field of use, are essential since they have an impact on the scope of the licence, that is, what the licensee is able to do.
 It is crucial that the licensee understands the technology and its business needs: e.g. "What software version do we need?"
 "Do we need training to use the technology?"